VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 ![](/eng/treediagram2.svg)

-So now we know the probability of a blue ball overall: 0.4 (.05 + .35 )<a class="ptr">(1)</a>, the probability of a blue ball in box 1 (.1), what is the probability that we actually picked from box 1?
+So now we know the probability of a blue ball overall: 0.4 (.05 + .35 )<footnote>Technically, this is the "Law Of Total Probability".
+Don't overthink this.
+It just means that by adding up all the conditional probalities of a certain event, you get the total probability.
+Here, we're adding up the probability of a blue ball given we picked box1 AND the probability of a blue ball given we picked box 2.
+It's sorta obvious this would give us the total probability of a blue ball.</footnote>, the probability of a blue ball in box 1 (.1), what is the probability that we actually picked from box 1?
 We know P[Blue|Box1], but what is P[Box1|Blue] ?
 Well, naturally, there's a handy formula, known as "Bayes Rule" for this situation:

 [TODO] [Why Bayes Rule is nicer with odds (YouTube, 3b1b)](https://www.youtube.com/watch?v=lG4VkPoG3ko)